Catalogues/Manuals

 Strip planking is an increasingly popular method of boat construction (over half of all our new design work is for strip planked craft).
 It enables the amateur boat builder to produce a beautiful round bilged hull without having traditional boat building skills.
 It is certainly an easy method of round bilged hull construction and one which produces a very tough 'one piece' monocoque hull shell which will require little maintenance and which will last far longer than a conventionally built wood hull.

 Different types of building jig are discussed along with the marking, shaping and the setting up of moulds.
 The setting up of the internal backbone structure is then covered and after a description of the planking process, the Manual covers the best methods for preparing the hull for finishing.
 Veneering and glass sheathing are then described.
-Finally, tool requirements and the care and repair of strip planked hulls along with the addresses of useful suppliers are given.
+Finally, tool requirements and the care and repair of strip planked hulls is described.

 This new manual incorporates our old "Manual of Sail Making for the Home Boatbuilder" but now also includes several new sections.
 These include a discussion of the most popular rigs used for dinghies, dayboats and yachts (traditional and modern), how to balance the rig with the hull of a boat (for those wanting to change rig), how to design and make a simple Junk Rig, a lengthened section on re-cutting (altering) existing sails (for those using 2nd hand sails from another design), positioning deck gear and fault finding, how to purchase new sails from a sail maker (including a list of UK sail makers) and a list of companies who sell sail making materials and tools.